Math Day 2019 - January 26, 2019

 • In the description of prizes below, Winning Team A is the team with the best score in the math part.
 Wining Team B is the team representing a school other than the school of Winning Team A with the highest best overall score.
 Winning Team C is the team with the highest score in the math trivia part, from a school other than the schools of teams A and B.

-• There will be cash and other prizes; to be determined.
+• There will be prizes; to be determined.
 Winners will also get trophies.

 • There also will be some symbolic prizes for the teachers attending the event.